d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 when many thousands of training examples are available.
-In part, the current success of deep learning owes to the current abundance of massive datasets due to internet companies, cheap storage, connected devices, and the broad digitization of the economy.
+In part, the current success of deep learning owes to the current abundance of massive datasets due to Internet companies, cheap storage, connected devices, and the broad digitization of the economy.

 ## Polynomial Regression